gvwilson/sdxpy/src/pack/index.md

 or to prove that doing so is impossible.
 If we frame our problem as,
-"Is there a choice of package versions that satisfies all the inter-package dependencies at once?" then a theorem prover is exactly what we need.
+"Is there a choice of package versions that satisfies all the inter-package dependencies at once?", then a theorem prover is exactly what we need.

 To start,